-If TpmPresent returns False, then there is no TPM chip on the motherboard.
-But, if you get TpmPresent: True and TpmReady: False, then you need to enable TPM in BIOS.
+If TpmPresent returns False, there is no TPM chip on the motherboard.
+But, if you get TpmPresent: True and TpmReady: False, you need to enable TPM in BIOS.

 2. Device manager

 Press Win + X and select ” Device Manager “.
-Next, make sure all drivers are up to date and without the yellow exclamation mark.
-Find and expand the Security Appliances column, then you can find TPM 2.0.
+Next, ensure all drivers are up to date and without the yellow exclamation mark.
+Find and expand the Security Appliances column; then, you can find TPM 2.0.
 This will mean that the TPM is on the 2.0 specification PC.

 3. Using Windows Security

-Open the built-in Windows Defender and go to the ” Device Security ” option, then on the right click on ” Security Handler Information “.
+Open the built-in Windows Defender and go to the ” Device Security ” option; then, on the right, click on ” Security Handler Information “.
 Next, you will be able to detect if there is TPM on the PC and if it is activated.
-In addition, in the ” Manufacturer’s version ” column, you can see the current firmware version of the TPM chip and the specification of the module itself.
+In addition, in the ” Manufacturer’s version ” column, you can see the current firmware version of the TPM chip and the module’s specification.